 A kitchen island is a freestanding workspace that can match your existing kitchen design or contrast with it.
 Many people use their kitchen island for extra seating with bar stools; in this case, the island often serves as an informal dining option.
 Kitchen islands sometimes include interior storage options for pots, pans and cooking appliances.
 However, they’re usually made with a large slab of natural stone.

 Kitchen islands traditionally came in the form of wooden farm tables.
 They became popular in farmhouses, giving the cook the extra space required for food preparation while also providing an informal family dining area.

-Today, kitchen islands are used for similar purposes, but they have also been used as a statement design piece more recently.
-Kitchen islands can be built with the same materials as the countertops and cabinets or a completely different material for a modern, eclectic kitchen.
+Today, kitchen islands are used for similar purposes, but they have also been used as statement design pieces more recently.
+Kitchen islands can be built with the same materials as the countertops and cabinets in a kitchen, or with a completely different material, for a modern, eclectic kitchen.

 What is a kitchen peninsula?

 A kitchen peninsula juts out from the counter or wall and doesn’t stand alone, as an island does.
 It creates a centerpiece, without taking up space.
 Kitchen peninsulas are accessible from three sides (as opposed to an island, which you can access from all four sides), and can serve as an extension of the kitchen’s layout.
 Peninsulas are popular in large open kitchens, as they can help separate spaces, and in smaller kitchens that don’t have enough room for a stand-alone island.

 Is a kitchen island better than a peninsula?

 Kitchen islands are among the most popular elements in today’s modern kitchens.

 Peninsulas became popular in the early 1970s, during a time when family dining was becoming less formal.
 Today, some new homeowners are beginning to favor an open layout over more surface and storage space options.